-- e) The independent directors of the Board do not hold regularly scheduled meetings.
-The Board holds meetings as required, at which the opinion of the independent directors is sought and duly acted upon for all material matters relating to the Company. - f) The Chairman of the Board, Michael D. McInnis, is not an independent director.
-However, Louis G. Montpellier and Victor Lazarovici, are independent directors.
-The board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) The Board of the Company has held four meetings since the beginning of the Company's most recently completed financial year and all directors attended the meeting.
+- f) The Chairman of the Board, Michael D. McInnis, is not an independent director.
+However, Louis G. Montpellier and Victor Lazarovici are independent directors.
+The Board provides leadership to its independent directors by encouraging members to bring forth agenda items, having access to members of management and information regarding the Company's activities, and by retaining outside advisors when necessary. - g) The Board of the Company has not held a formal meeting since the beginning of the Company's most recently completed financial year.